 autocomplete - enables real-time feedback when entering text for a search, typically, where users start typing and a drop-down list appears where they can choose the term from the list below.
 Use the autocomplete endpoint to do this.

-data source - the datasets available to Jawg Places.
+data source - the datasets available to Pelias.
 Only data sources that have open-source licenses are used.

 focus - option to make places closer to a particular location be prioritized and appear higher in the search results list.
 After all nearby results have been found, additional results will come from the rest of the world, without any further location-based prioritization.

-layer - types of places available to Jawg Places and arranged in a hierarchy, such as an address, a venue, a neighbourhood, or a country.
+layer - types of places available to Pelias and arranged in a hierarchy, such as an address, a venue, a neighbourhood, or a country.

 place search - get details on a place if you know the data source, the type of place (such as a venue or address), and the identification number.